 At the Big Boy Truck Stop off Interstate 95 in Johnston County, Duke Energy worked with IdleAir to install 24 electrification units.
 Truckers pay an hourly fee to plug in.
 In addition to no emissions, truckers will save around $1 an hour compared to fuel costs.

 A federal mandate requires truckers to have an electronic logging device to make sure they drive no more than the allowed hours a day.
 When not driving, drivers relax in their cabs.
 But the noise of an idling engine can be disrupting.

 “This gives the drivers a noise-free zone where they can enjoy many of the creature comforts they want, including a good night’s sleep,” said Brian MacDonald, vice president of Operations and Construction at IdleAir.

 The two projects, funded by a 2015 settlement with the U.S. Environmental Protection Agency and environmental groups, are expected to save more than 50,000 gallons of diesel fuel a year.

-While that’s a small part of the 38 million gallons of diesel fuel used each year by trucks on the highway, it’s one way to create a cleaner environment.
+While that’s a small part of the 38 billion gallons of diesel fuel used each year by trucks on the highway, it’s one way to create a cleaner environment.